 Alternatively, you can also get those immigration forms (TM2, TM3, TM6) and third party insurance for your vehicle few Kilometers before the Malaysian border.
 (You can see few signboards saying Thai Insurance etc, just drop by one of those shops or if you’re going towards north of Malaysia via PLUS highway, you can drop by at Gurun R&R’s (rest area) Caltex Petrol Station which is about 80KM before Bukit Kayu Hitam border to get your immigration forms (TM2, TM3, TM6) and vehicle third party insurance.

-Before I go further on the details, please note the borders gate timing are as per below:
+Before I go further on the details, please note the borders gate timing is as per below:

-Now that you’ve already have a rough idea on the border crossing, I’ll walk you through the process.
+Now that you’ve already had a rough idea on the border crossing, I’ll walk you through the process.

 This is the easiest part, you can just drive through and you will only need to get your passport stamped.
 Most of the Malaysian borders have dedicated lanes for cars and motorcycles.